anhnguyenbk/anhnguyen.github.io/index.md

 - **Team size**: 4
 - **Responsibility**:
     * Understand all functions of Vietnam e-wallet: register, login, KYC, top-up, withdraw.
 Analyze those functions go through which services and need to be deployed on VN data center or not.
-    * Support test & analyze issues on the test process
+    * Support test & analyze issues on the testing process
     * Support on online incidents.

 #### 3D Secure 2.0 migration